quisquous/cactbot/README.md

     ![overlay plugin tab screenshot](screenshots/OverlayPluginTab.png)

-1. Click the "New" button and then select Cactbot in the "Type" dropdown.
+1. Click the "New" button and then select `MiniParse in the "Type" dropdown.

     ![new overlay plugin screenshot](screenshots/OverlayPluginNew.png)